 Check out the museums

-The Red Light District in Amsterdam has a number of museums most often visited by tourists.
+The Red Light District, one of the things Amsterdam is famous for, has a number of museums most often visited by tourists.
 If you’re curious about anything on the history of cannabis, one must visit Hash Marihuana & Hemp Museum where you’ll learn more about it there.
 To know more about how prostitution is done at the Red Light District you could visit Red Light Secrets, it is known to be the only museum of prostitution in the world.
 In the Red Light Secrets museum, you’ll understand the history of prostitution and understand what it’s like for the window workers.
 Last but not the least, another must-visit museum is Erotic Museum wherein you’ll see a number of exhibits solely about the Red Light District.

 Visit the Catholic Church Amstelkring